 Allergies affect over 50 million people in the United States.
-Allergies and asthma account for over 10 million doctor's office visit per year.
+Allergies and asthma account for over 10 million doctor's office visits per year.
 So you see, if you suffer from allergies, you are not alone.

 Allergy is caused by a defect in the immune system.
 It is chronic, which means it cannot be cured.
 It can be managed and thus the allergic reaction eliminated or at least reduced.
-I guess you can think of an allergic reaction as sort of a fight.
+I guess you can think of an allergic reaction as a sort of a fight.

 The allergic reaction is caused when the body does not properly identify a harmless protein.
 Your immune system is responsible for defending the body against bacteria and viruses.
 In some cases, your immune system will defend against substances that typically don't pose a threat to the human body.
 These substances are known as allergens, and when your body reacts to them, it causes an allergic reaction.

 The most commonly misidentified environmental proteins are from dust mites and their feces, cockroaches, pollens, and household pets.
 The most common food proteins are from eggs, milk, tree nuts, peanuts, and shellfish.
 In the allergic person, this misidentification results in the overabundance of the human immunoglobulin E.

 This IgE antibody binds to two types of cells, basophils and mast cells, which are plentiful in the lungs, skin, tongue, and linings of the nose and intestinal tract.
 These cells then release histamines.

 It is the histamine that causes the hives, itchy and watery eyes, eczema, coughing, sneezing, wheezing, runny nose, stuffy nose, asthma and other allergic symptoms.
 This interaction between the proteins and the immune system was not well understood until 1967 when a husband and wife team discovered IgE.